 Practice on near competition-size floor any time of the week for only $7/couple/hour.
 Use of sound system restricted during lessons.
 Space limited during Group lessons.

 Every third Friday of the month from 8 pm to 11:00 pm.
 Ballroom, Latin, Swing, Line dances, Spot dances, Theme nights. $7.00 per person entry fee.
 Mini lesson at 9:00 PM.
 Licensed LLBO.
 No smoking.
 Casual dress.
 Open to everyone and all levels!

-You will be introduced to the basic steps of a ballroom dance and a latin dance in the American social style.
+You will be introduced to the basic steps of ballroom and/or latin dance in the American social style.
 This class is for new dancers, no dance experience needed.

-A quick review of level 1, plus more figures in each dance.
+A quick review of the beginner steps, plus more figures in each dance.
 Technique is touched upon as well as working on lead and follow.

 What should I wear?

 Make sure you dress comfortably.
 Avoid tight, long skirts, sneakers, open-heeled sandals, and very thick-soled shoes.
 Bare feet or socks only are not allowed.
 Boots are not allowed on the dance floor.
 Dress shoes are best for men.
 For those who continue past levels 1 & 2, we strongly recommend proper dance shoes for both men and women.
 Take a look at the dance shoes at ‘I Love Dance Shoes’ for affordable, comfortable dance shoes. www.ilovedanceshoes.com

 Why can’t I dance in my normal street shoes?